PabloCassio/PabloCassio/README.md

 <h1 align="center">Hi 👋, I'm Pablo Cassio Anchieta Lopes</h1>
 <h3 align="center">Studying Systems Analysis and Development at Centro Universitário Una.</h3>

-- 🔭 I’m currently working on **I am currently working on information systems infrastructure and networks.**
+- 🔭 I’m currently working on **working on information systems infrastructure and networks.**

-- 🌱 I’m currently learning **I am currently studying cybersecurity, ethical hacker and digital forensics.
+- 🌱 I’m currently learning **cybersecurity, ethical hacker and digital forensics.
 I intend to become a professional in the field of digital security.**

-- 👯 I’m looking to collaborate on **I’m looking to collaborate on python projects, malicious code analysis, learning java and SQL**
+- 👯 I’m looking to collaborate on **python projects, malicious code analysis, learning java and SQL**

 - 📫 How to reach me **pabcassio@gmail.com**